enzoggqs/enzoggqs/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=enzoggqs)

-I'm a Software Engineering student at University of Brasilia and a Data Science student at Universidade Cruzeiro do Sul.
+I'm a Software Engineering student at University of Brasilia.

-I'm interested software development and data science areas.
+I'm interested software development.

 This is my [Linkedin](https://www.linkedin.com/in/enzoggqs/)